WMOH-DEV/Laravel-UpdateMany-InsertMany/readme.md

 ### Update Many

 Update collection of models.
 This perform a single update query for all the passed models.
 Accepts an array of arrays or collection.
 Each array|object should contain the model key and the data to update.
 The key can be any column, by default it is `id`.
+Also key can be an array of columns.

 Only the dirty or changed attributes will be included in the update.
 This updates the `updated_at` column of the models and the tables.

 ```php
 $users = [